What does a Public Information Officer do?

 Public Information Officer Job Description Sample

 The Public Information Officer (PIO) is responsible for managing the flow of information between the organization and the public, media, and other stakeholders.
-This role involves crafting and disseminating press releases, managing social media accounts, and ensuring accurate and timely communication of the organization's activities and initiatives.
+This role involves crafting and disseminating press releases, managing social media accounts, and ensuring accurate and timely communication of the organization's activities and policies.

 Responsibilities: